Jensen-holm/statcast-era-pitches/README.md

 The point of this repository is to utilize GitHub Actions to scrape new baseball data weekly during the MLB season, and update a parquet file hosted as a huggingface dataset.
 Reading this data as a huggingface dataset is much faster than scraping the new data each time you re run your code, or just want updated statcast pitch data in general.

-The `main.py` script updates each week during the MLB season, updating the [statcast-era-pitches HuggingFace Dataset](https://huggingface.co/datasets/Jensen-holm/statcast-era-pitches) so that you don't have to re scrape this data yourself.
+The `update.py` script updates each week during the MLB season, updating the [statcast-era-pitches HuggingFace Dataset](https://huggingface.co/datasets/Jensen-holm/statcast-era-pitches) so that you don't have to re scrape this data yourself.

 You can explore the entire dataset in your browser [at this link](https://huggingface.co/datasets/Jensen-holm/statcast-era-pitches/viewer/default/train)

-# Usage
+# Installation

-### With statcast_pitches package

 ```bash
 pip install statcast-pitches
 ```

+# Usage

+### With statcast_pitches package

 **Example 1 w/ polars (suggested)**
 ```python